louiscouston/louiscouston.github.io/_pages/about.md

   - /about.html
 ---

 My full name is Louis-Alexandre Couston, but I go by Louis!
 Since 09/2020, I joined the department of Physics at the University of Lyon and the [Laboratoire de Physique ENS de Lyon](http://www.ens-lyon.fr/PHYSIQUE) as an assistant professor.
-If you're looking for me, your best chance is to either send me an email (louis.couston[AT]ens-lyon.fr) or check my office (M1 020, ENS de Lyon, 46, allée d’Italie, F-69364 LYON CEDEX 07, FRANCE).
+If you're looking for me, your best chance is to either send me an email (louis.couston[AT]ens-lyon.fr) or check my office (M1 020, ENS de Lyon, 46, allée d’Italie, 69007, Lyon, France).

 Research Projects
 ------